Doctor who was mastermind in over 50 murder cases arrested in Delhi

 Citing previous media reports, the police claimed he may have been involved in more than 100 murder cases but could not confirm the exact figure as the cases registered against him in Delhi, Uttar Pradesh, Haryana and Rajasthan were investigated by the state police concerned.

-Devender Sharma, 62, a BAMS degree holder, hails from Purreni village in Uttar Pradesh's Aligrah district and he was apprehended by Delhi Police's Crime Branch team six months after jumping parole in a murder case, they said.
+Devender Sharma, 62, a BAMS degree holder, hailed from Purreni village in Uttar Pradesh's Aligrah district and he was apprehended by Delhi Police's Crime Branch team on Tuesday, six months after jumping parole in a murder case, they said.

 The police said Sharma was convicted in several cases of kidnapping and murder.
 He was arrested twice earlier for running a fake gas agency in Uttar Pradesh and was also jailed for running a kidney racket in different states.